Disney Lattes Are The Latest Beverages That Are Almost Too Cute To Drink

 Advertisement

-Every Creamart image on Kangbin Lee’s Instagram account has us wishing we could take a class from this creative genius, but the ones that stand out the most feature our favorite Disney characters.
-Aladdin and Jasmine, Bambi, or Stitch rendered in colored foam is something we never thought we’d see, and that might be why it feels so magical.
-Here are a few of our favorite Disney Creamart creations from Lee's Instagram.
+Every Creamart image on Kangbin Lee’s Instagram account has us wishing we could take a class from this creative genius, but the ones that stand out the most feature our favourite Disney characters.
+Aladdin and Jasmine, Bambi, or Stitch rendered in coloured foam is something we never thought we’d see, and that might be why it feels so magical.
+Here are a few of our favourite Disney Creamart creations from Lee's Instagram.

 Of course, it’s not only Disney lovers who will be wowed by Lee’s lattes.
 He also makes 3D cherry blossoms with popcorn, paints portraits of people’s dogs, and pours rainbows from pitchers of steamed milk.
 Oh, and he even took the unicorn latte concept to a more literal level.
 Check it out: